Scroll Percentage: 0%

 Project One: Finding and protecting this elusive treefrog

-Very little is known about the once common Lynch's Treefrog (Hyloscirtus lynchi) which has not been recorded since 2010.
+Very little is known about the once common Lynch's Treefrog (Hyloscirtus lynchi) which was last recorded in 2010.

 Progress in 2022 and next steps